Where to start with SFIA skills profiling

 How to use this guidance

-- Where to start with SFIA skills profiling (this page) - to identify the starting point that best fits your context
+- Where to start with SFIA skills profiling (this page): decide whether your starting point is local or organisation-wide

-- Getting started with SFIA skills profiling across teams — to understand the considerations that often matter in a first organisation-wide adoption
+- Getting started with SFIA skills profiling across teams: understand what matters when several teams need to use a common approach

-- Building SFIA-based skills profiles - to use the practical method for constructing SFIA-based skills profiles
+- Building SFIA-based skills profiles: to follow the practical method for constructing SFIA-based skills profiles

-- Using SFIA skills profiles in your team, function or professional area — to put completed profiles to practical use
+- Using SFIA skills profiles in your team, function or professional area: use completed profiles in everyday management decisions.

 Readers working within a smaller local scope may prefer to move from this page directly to Building SFIA-based skills profiles and Using SFIA skills profiles in your team, function or professional area, then return later to the broader implementation guidance if their scope expands.